 - summarize the relevant evidence discovered, outlining which elements of each allegation are contested and relevant corroborating or contradicting evidence.
 As an example, a report may state that sexual contact was not disputed and that the only disputed issue is whether effective consent was given/received, then proceed to summarize the evidence found relevant to the existence of effective consent.
 The investigation report may include evidence of impact of the alleged misconduct on the reporting party, to the extent such evidence is relevant in determining whether the alleged misconduct occurred.

-The investigator(s) will provide a copy of the preliminary investigation report to the parties who will have five days to respond by:
+The investigator(s) will provide a copy of the investigation report to the parties and the Deciding Official.
+The parties will have five days to respond by:

 - submitting written comments, corrections, or clarifications,

-The Dean will review the report, any responses and personal statements, and may request additional investigation or information by or from the investigator(s).
+G. Deciding Official’s Review; Administrative or Conference Determination.
+The Deciding Official is responsible for issuing a determination of whether there was a policy violation established by the preponderance of the evidence.
+Preponderance of the evidence means that it is more likely than not that the misconduct occurred.
+The Deciding Official will review the report, any responses and personal statements.
+The Deciding Official may request additional investigation or information by or from the investigator(s).
 The parties will be notified contemporaneously of any additional investigation or supplemental information provided.

 The primary sanctions for Sexual Misconduct range from Disciplinary Probation to Permanent Dismissal.
-Non-Consensual Sexual Intercourse will result in a sanction of Disciplinary Suspension of at least two full semesters or Permanent Dismissal.
+Non-Consensual Sexual Intercourse will result in a sanction ranging from Disciplinary Suspension of at least two full semesters to Permanent Dismissal.

 A student found responsible for Sexual Assault who had previously been found responsible for a sexual misconduct offense typically will be subject to Permanent Dismissal.